 Dr. Tuyeni H Mwampamba is a Research Professor at the Institute for Ecosystems and Sustainability Research of the National Autonomous University of Mexico.
 A Tanzanian national, she obtained her PhD in Ecology from the University of California at Davis.
 She moved to Mexico for a postdoctoral job in 2009.
 As an interdisciplinary scientist, she combines social and ecological methods to understand the multiple benefits of forests for different stakeholders, the effects of policies on natural resource management, and the impacts of management on forest recovery.
 Much of her work revolves around understanding the sustainability of charcoal production from local to global scale.
 She is a strong advocate of participatory approaches and inclusive processes for designing and implementing research and interventions in local and indigenous communities.

 Alicia has extensive experience in remote parts of East Africa.
-She has planted trees and worked on social/environmental issues all over the world.
+She has planted trees and worked on social and environmental issues all over the world.
 Her passion and expertise in ecology, cultural anthropology are invaluable asset to our mission.
 Besides her role in long term planning, she keeps us realistic about the social and environmental impact of this project, zeroing in on strengths and weaknesses in our processes and vision.
 “Nurture nature and social welfare from the roots up” is her mode of operation.
 She specializes in issues related to environment, conservation, gender and livelihoods primarily in East Africa.